alfrepo/blog/content/docs/notes/article00006.md

 ### Action Items

 - CloudApp: Link to RTC item including a brief description
-- Vertical: Link to RTC item including a brief description
+- Service: Link to RTC item including a brief description
 - System architecture: Link to RTC item including a brief description

 ## Decision Drivers

 Quality attributes and stakeholders are taken from the "Quality Tree" document provided by system test.
 Only a subset is listed below.
-Add additional as required.
+Add additional as required e.g. from the ilities list https://en.wikipedia.org/wiki/List_of_system_quality_attributes

 For the decision outcome, please mark the options in the header row, for which is decided for / not decided for: